15 Leading Impact Frameworks and How to Pick (or Build!) One

 Every Impact Framework is a little different in its methodology, focus area, level of detail required, and flexibility.
 As you consider which Framework is the best fit for your needs and implement your chosen tool, keep the following tips in mind:

-• Give yourself time to see results.
-Once you've implemented your chosen Impact Framework, give it some time before you try to draw insights from your IMM process.
-The key to great IMM is tracking your progress over time and monitoring trends and patterns you see in your data, so patience will be vital from the beginning.
+Once you've implemented your chosen Impact Framework, give it some time before you try to draw insights from your impact reporting process.
+The key to a great report is tracking your progress over time and monitoring trends and patterns in your data, so patience is vital.

-• Create engaging impact reports.
 Once you have impact insights to share, don't settle for a plain, written document.
-Find ways to create impact reports that are engaging and tell the story of your impact and efforts to create positive social change.
-You might do this by creating a dynamic, interactive webpage with eye-catching infographics or making an impact report video.
+Find ways to create impact reports that are engaging and tell the story of your efforts to create positive social change.
+For instance, you can create a dynamic, interactive webpage with eye-catching infographics or film an impact report video that features real testimonials from beneficiaries.
 Use what you know about your stakeholders to design a report that will grab and keep their attention.

 Wrapping Up